HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 # Section 4 - Miscellaneous

 ## 4.1 MRT
+Note: MRT was officially disbanded on 2024-10-05.

 As HSPS grew bigger, it was obvious that some guards might have a high level of specialization that should be recognized, thus the subdivision MRT (Militarized Response Team) was formed.

 ### Subdivision List
 #### MRT (Militarized Response Team)
-**MRT** is an “elite HS unit whose mission is to protect strategic sites from external and internal threats.”
-They have the best HSPS guards in their ranks, allowing them to cope with any challenge that comes their way.
-MRT has rule bypasses to reach the best combat result.
+**MRT** was an “elite HS unit whose mission is to protect strategic sites from external and internal threats.”
+They had the best HSPS guards in their ranks, allowing them to cope with any challenge that came their way.
+MRT had rule bypasses to reach the best combat result.

 ### Joining MRT
-**MRT** is a subdivision within HSPS, which is currently invite only with guards having to prove themself being capable of joining MRT.
-It varies on skills and leadership qualities you may have, that is beneficial to the subdivision.
-There will be certain requirements within as well to try to receive an invite to MRT.
+**MRT** was a subdivision within HSPS, which was invite only with guards having to prove themself being capable of joining MRT.
+It varied on skills and leadership qualities guards may have had, that was beneficial to the subdivision.
+There were certain requirements within as well to try to receive an invite to MRT.

 ## 4.2 Security Protocols